Webix DataProcessor is a functional library that lets you "communicate" with a server-side backend. DataProcessor:

 webix_operation delete

-You can define another operation name with the help of the operationName setting of DataProcessor.
+You can change the name of the field that stores operation name with the help of the operationName setting of DataProcessor.

-Webix can also trigger RESTful server-side requests via its rest proxy.
-It this case, the processing looks as follows:
+Webix DataProcessor can also trigger RESTful server-side requests if you use the rest proxy.
+It this case, for each operation type a separate request type will be sent:

 save: "rest->/samples/server/films",

-In REST mode, Webix does not append "webix_operation" to request data, since the operation type is stated by the request type.
+"webix_operation" is not appended to request data, since the operation type is stated by the request type.

 Related sample: Datatable: Data Saving with NodeJS